kishore535/Photosite/README.md

 # README

-Name of the Application :Photosite using Ruby On Rails
+#Name of the Application :Photosite using Ruby On Rails

-Name: Sai Kishore Reddy Rapolu

-Status:Application is running without any errors
+*Things you may want to cover:

+1)Ruby version

+2)System dependencies

+3)Configuration

+4)Database creation

+5)Database initialization

+6)How to run the test suite

+7)Services (job queues, cache servers, search engines, etc.)

+8)Deployment instructions